google/WebFundamentals/src/content/en/updates/2018/02/devtools.md

 {% include "web/_shared/contributors/kaycebasques.html" %}

-Note: The video version of these release notes will be published around mid-April 2018.

 New features and major changes coming to DevTools in Chrome 66 include:

 * [Blackboxing in the **Network** panel](#blackboxing)